exonum/exonum-doc/src/get-started/data-proofs.md

 The mutable methods allow to persist changes caused by transactions to the service.
-These manipulations includes creating a wallet and changing its balance;
+These manipulations include creating a wallet and changing its balance;
 in all cases, we additionally record the hash of a transaction that influenced the balance.